crazywhalecc/static-php-cli/README-en.md

 If you enable `debug`, all logs will be output at build time, including compiled logs, for troubleshooting.

+At present, the CI build is based on the official Runner of GitHub, and limitations:

+- When using ubuntu-latest, it will build linux-x86_64 binary.
+- When using macos-latest, it will build macOS-x86_64 binary.
+- linux-aarch64 and macOS-arm64 is not supported for GitHub Actions, if you are going to build on arm, you can build it manually on your own machine.

 ### Manual Build

 ```bash